reelyactive/pareto-anywhere/README.md

 __Pareto Anywhere__ is in active development, evolving the [hlc-server](https://github.com/reelyactive/hlc-server/) code base (first created in 2014) which it is intended to supersede.
 It is therefore normal for documentation to refer to hlc-server as a pseudonym of Pareto Anywhere.

+__pareto-anywhere__ v1.5.0 adopts [chickadee](https://github.com/reelyactive/chickadee) v1.4.0 which migrates to [ESMapDB](https://github.com/reelyactive/esmapdb) from [NeDB](https://github.com/louischatriot/nedb).
+If upgrading from a previous version, any stored associations will need to be recreated.

 Contributing
 ------------